Opening an international bank account is critical to the lives of many individuals and business owners.

 In fact, it doesn’t matter if you’re starting out or sitting on a small fortune, the jurisdiction you choose to bank in is critical.
 Also, it’s important to note that the decision of where you open accounts should be fully based on your specific priorities.

-As a quick overview, here is a list of practical questions to consider when assessing banking jurisdictions.
+Here is a list of practical questions to consider when assessing banking jurisdictions.

 Practical Considerations When Choosing Where to Open Bank Accounts